asmotor/asmotor/doc/Linker.md

 * [Foenix A2560K/X](LinkerFoenix2560.md)
 * [Foenix F256 line](LinkerFoenix256.md)

-A (custom machine definition)[LinkerMemoryLayoutFile.md] may also defined by the user.
+A [custom machine definition](LinkerMemoryLayoutFile.md) may also defined by the user.

 ## Options
 ### Help (-h)